Relationship-Centered Growth for Mid-Sized Nonprofits

 The Lab is designed for nonprofits that recognize themselves in this description:

-• You’ve been operating for ten or more years and have moved past early survival mode
+• You’ve been operating long enough to have moved past early survival mode

-• Your fundraising is active, but heavily weighted toward cash, events, and annual appeals
+• Your fundraising is active but heavily weighted toward cash, events, and annual appeals, or your revenue relies on programs and grants and you want to grow relational giving

-• You’ve talked about endowment, major gifts, and noncash giving.
-But the conversations haven’t translated into consistent action
+• You’ve talked about endowment, major gifts, and noncash giving, but those conversations haven’t translated into consistent action

-• Your board is engaged, but roles in fund development are unclear or inconsistently practiced
+• Your board is engaged and supportive, but their specific roles in fundraising feel unclear or inconsistent

 What the Lab Does